PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 sole occurrence are frozen.
 The focused gate passes `376 passed, 1 xfailed in 17.77s`, the 97-file branch-changed suite passes `1638 passed, 1 xfailed in 31.21s`, and targeted static validation passes.

+Late dequant/unary fan-out recovery now propagates its existing ordered three- child tuple through the runner and helper, retaining it as the unconsumed observation target `_late_dequant_unary_fanout_results`.
+Child schemas and order, shared state scope, zero-argument helper use, and the retained dequant- HardSigmoid/raw-swish boundary are unchanged.
+The focused gate passes `377 passed in 21.25s`, the 97-file branch-changed suite passes `1639 passed in 31.71s`, and targeted static validation passes.